zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/4/_index.md

 ## 4. Create the webserver cookbook

-Now let's create and apply a second cookbook that configures Apache and adds a few web pages.
+Now let's create and apply a second cookbook that configures IIS and adds a few web pages.

 First, from your <code class="file-path">~/chef-repo</code> directory, create the `webserver` cookbook.